 In this paper, we investigate the thick brane system with two scalar fields in the Horndeski theory through first-order formalism, especially the effect of the non-minimal derivative coupling on thick brane \cite{Fu:2019xtx}.
-First, the equations of motion are presented and a set of analytic background solutions are obtained to the two scalar fields.
-So, we investigate the stability of the background scalar profile and we check that the novel canonically normalized method with this we show that the original background scalar field is unstable, on the other hand, the canonical one is stable.
-In our prescription of two scalar fields in Horndeski gravity the stability of the thick brane under tensor perturbation is also considered where we show that the graviton zero mode can be localized on the brane, which has a potential with the correction 4D Newtonian $1/r$ scaling, and subsequently modified by the repulsion term.
+First, the equations of motion are presented and a set of analytic background solutions are obtained for the two scalar fields.
+Then, we investigate the stability of the background scalar profile and with the novel canonically normalized method we show that the original background scalar field is unstable, whereas the canonical one is stable.
+In our prescription of two scalar fields in Horndeski gravity, the stability of the thick brane under tensor perturbation is also considered and we show that the graviton zero mode can be localized on the brane.
+The Newtonian potential on the brane with $1/r$ scaling is subsequently modified by a repulsion term.

-The motivation to study the extra-dimensions has a challenging endeavor to probe physics beyond the Standard Model.
-The recent detection of gravitational waves by collaboration LIGO \cite{Dyson:1920cwa,Abbott:2016blz} and electromagnetic signals from the binary system of compact objects like neutron stars, for example.
-Can help constrain the geometry of extra dimensions beyond our known universe of ($3+1$)-spacetime.
-For this braneworld models, as discussed by \cite{Visinelli:2017bny} the gravitational waves propagated through the bulk, taking a `shortcut' through the extra-dimension, while the electromagnetic signals travel on a null-geodesic confined on the brane.
-As a consequence, of this models, we have a simultaneous event such as the emission of gravitational waves and electromagnetic signals radiation from the merging of a compact object binary that can be detected on the Earth with a time-lag due to the different path of two signals, that propagates with the same speed.
-However, these event characterized which Horndeski theories satisfy $c_{grav}=c_{lighy}$ in a homogeneous Universe \cite{Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug}, that is, it is satisfied by an exact Schwarzschild-de Sitter solution of specific model \cite{Babichev:2013cya} as shown in \cite{Babichev:2017lmw}.
+The motivation to study extra dimensions has the aim to probe physics beyond the Standard Model.
+The recent detection of gravitational waves by collaboration LIGO \cite{Dyson:1920cwa,Abbott:2016blz} and electromagnetic signals from binary systems of compact objects such as neutron stars can help us to constrain the geometry of extra dimensions beyond our known universe with a ($3+1$)-spacetime.
+For example, in braneworld models, as discussed in \cite{Visinelli:2017bny}, the gravitational waves may propagate through the bulk, taking a `shortcut' through the extra-dimension, while the electromagnetic signals travel on a null-geodesic confined on the brane.
+As a consequence, we may have a simultaneous event such as the emission of gravitational waves and electromagnetic signals radiation from the merging of binary systems of compact objects that can be detected on the Earth with a time delay due to the different paths of the two signals that propagate with the same speed.
+Such event in Horndeski theory satisfies $c_{grav}=c_{light}$ in a homogeneous Universe \cite{Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug} and in exact Schwarzschild-de Sitter solution as shown in \cite{Babichev:2013cya,Babichev:2017lmw}.